 1. Fill a large, straight-sided skillet or Dutch oven with 2 inches of water and bring to a boil.

 Add white vinegar.

 2. Meanwhile, heat oil in a large nonstick skillet over medium-high heat.

-Stir in zucchini and tomatoes and cook, stirring occasionally, until the zucchini is tender, about 10 minutes.
+Stir in zucchini and tomatoes and cook stirring occasionally.

 Crack each egg into a small bowl and slip them one at a time into the simmering water, taking care not to break the yolks.

 5 minutes for medium set and 8 minutes for hard set.